paradigmadigital/Promptmeteo/README.md

 ```

 ### ✨ Train the task
-Buy you can also include examples to improve the results by calling the method `train()`
+But you can also include examples to improve the results by calling the method `train()`.

 ```python